eclipse-kura/kura/docs/gateway-configuration/web-console-configuration.md

 ## SslManagerService Target Filter

-It is possible to specify the SslManagerService containing the certificates truststore  required to establish a new Https connection, this is needed, for example, for fetching package descriptions from Eclipse Marketplace.
+It is possible to specify the SslManagerService containing the certificates truststore required to establish a new **https** connection, this is needed, for example, for fetching package descriptions from Eclipse Marketplace.